Thrifty diners barter goods for food in Florence

 Bartering has been around for centuries as an alternative to money, but a prolonged recession may have increased its prevalence as cash-strapped firms trade services through intermediaries to cut costs and reach out to new clients.

-In 2011, over 400,000 companies worldwide earned an estimated $12 billion in bartered assets, according to the International Reciprocal Trade Association IRTA.L, a U.S. no n -profit organization which promotes the oldest form of trade.
+In 2011, over 400,000 companies worldwide earned an estimated $12 billion in bartered assets, according to the International Reciprocal Trade Association (IRTA), a U.S. non-profit organization which promotes the oldest form of trade.

 Bartering trade is expected to grow by between 5 percent and 10 percent annually, IRTA says.
 This does not include untracked deals such as between a plumber and a restaurateur, for example.